ssokolow/quicktile/README.md

  * `python-xlib` (optional, required for key-binding)
  * `dbus-python` (optional, required for D-Bus service)

-If you are running an APT-based Linux distribution with Debian-compatible package names (like the Ubuntu or Mint family of distros), you can install these dependencies via your package manager by running this command:
+Due to changes in how GTK+ and X11 are accessed, support for Python 3 is non-trivial and has been delayed by the author's courseload.

+Depending on the distro you are using, you may be able to use one of the following commands to easily install them:

+**Debian and derivatives (Ubuntu, Mint, etc.):**

     sudo apt-get install python python-gtk2 python-xlib python-dbus python-wnck

-Due to changes in how GTK+ and X11 are accessed, support for Python 3 is non-trivial and has been delayed by the author's courseload.
+**Fedora 22 and above:**

+    sudo dnf install python pygtk2 pygobject2 dbus-python gnome-python2-libwnck

+**Fedora 21 and below:**

+    sudo yum install python pygtk2 pygobject2 dbus-python gnome-python2-libwnck

 ## Installation (Typical Use)